arpinfidel/messie-messenger/README.md

 make mobile-assets
 ```

+The script copies the shared SVG into a temporary `frontend/assets/` directory so the Capacitor Assets CLI can transform it for Android and iOS, then cleans up after it finishes.

 Run the native project directly from the CLI (Capacitor will prompt you to pick a connected device or emulator):

 ```bash